MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 1. Open the MyAnalytics dashboard.
 You can do that in the following ways:

  * Go to [myanalytics.microsoft.com](https://myanalytics.microsoft.com).
- * In Microsoft Outlook, in the Insights pane, select the dashboard icon:
+ * In Microsoft Outlook, in the Insights pane, select the _Go to dashboard_ icon:

     ![Go to dashaboard](../../Images/mya/use/go-to-dashboard.png)